YLDAPhoenix11/Personalization/HW2.md

 ![Screen Shot 2018-11-07 at 10.23.26 PM](https://ws3.sinaimg.cn/large/006tNbRwly1fx0hqi7gtpj30nk0f80tj.jpg)

-As we can clearly see in the plot, increasing learning rate causes lower MAE on test data at each level of regularization.
-The heavier weight of the regularization, the lower the MAE.
+As we can clearly see in the plot, the lowest MAE occurs at regularization = 0.1 with learning rate at 0.011.
+The model overfit the data as the learning rate goes up too much.

 #### secondary accuracy metric : RMSE